kyverno/website/content/en/docs/Writing policies/validate.md

 - [Context](/docs/writing-policies/external-data-sources/): to add additional external data only available per loop iteration.
 - [Preconditions](/docs/writing-policies/preconditions/): to control when a loop iteration is skipped
-- elementScope: controls whether to use the current list element as the scope for validation.
+- `elementScope`: controls whether to use the current list element as the scope for validation.
 Defaults to "true" if not specified.

 Here is a complete example to enforce that all container images are from a trusted registry: